smartnsoft/android-monero-miner/README.md

 implementation("com.smartnsoft:monerominer:${latest.version}")
 ```

+## Known Issues

+Windows Defender is known to block the use of the Monero Miner script onto your Windows distribution.
+If you get an error when starting or initializing the miner stating that it cannot find a reference to `coinhive.js`, make sure you have desactivated Windows Defender first.

 ## Further improvements

 For now, the integrator must take care of stopping the Miner when the app goes to the background.
 A further improvement may be to make this automatically.
 Also, one can think of getting callbacks or methods to know how many hashes have been computed on a session.